bruvellu/cephalic-furrow/3-text/furrow.md

 To determine the relative contribution of mitotic domains and germ band as sources of mechanical stress on the head--trunk boundary, we created a physical model to simulate these tissue mechanics *in silico* and performed experimental perturbations to test our theoretical predictions *in vivo* (see below).

 Our model represents an epithelial monolayer confined inside a rigid shell.
-It embodies one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:model}a, {@fig:proportions}).
+It embodies one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:fold-model}a, {@fig:model-features}a).
-The blastoderm is modeled by an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:model}b).
+The blastoderm is modeled by an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:fold-model}b).
-The total energy per unit length of this tissue ($W_T$) is a sum of a stretching energy component ($W_s$) and a bending energy component ($W_b$) ({@fig:model}c).
+The total energy per unit length of this tissue ($W_T$) is a sum of a stretching energy component ($W_s$) and a bending energy component ($W_b$) ({@fig:fold-model}c).
 Each of these components have a rigidity associated with them.
 $K_s$ is the stretching rigidity and $K_b$ is the bending rigidity.
-These two parameters can be combined into a single dimensionless bending rigidity, $K_{b}^{\text{*}}$ ({@fig:model}c).
+These two parameters can be combined into a single dimensionless bending rigidity, $K_{b}^{\text{*}}$ ({@fig:fold-model}c).
-To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:model}b).
+To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:fold-model}b).
-The germ band in our model is defined by the position of the posterior end of the tissue which is fixed at different fractions of egg length ($g$) for each simulation ({@fig:model}b).
+The germ band in our model is defined by the position of the posterior end of the tissue which is fixed at different fractions of egg length ($g$) for each simulation ({@fig:fold-model}b).
 The effect of germ band extension appears as a global compression in the blastoderm.
 Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system (see Methods).

 We first characterized the general properties of the model.
-In simulations where folds begin to form, the bending energy increases while releasing a larger amount of stretching energy which in turn decreases the total energy of the system over the iterations ({@fig:model}d).
+In simulations where folds begin to form, the bending energy increases while releasing a larger amount of stretching energy which in turn decreases the total energy of the system over the iterations ({@fig:fold-model}d).
 The increase in bending energy coincides with a rapid deepening of the fold.
-Once the bending energy reaches a peak, the fold continues to deepen, though more gradually, but the number of folds stabilizes and there are rarely changes in the overall folding patterns ({@fig:model}d, {@fig:model-features}a).
+Once the bending energy reaches a peak, the fold continues to deepen, though more gradually, but the number of folds stabilizes and there are rarely changes in the overall folding patterns ({@fig:fold-model}d, {@fig:model-features}b).
 Folding events are stochastic and can happen at different iterations across different simulations.
 Also, we are mainly interested in analyzing the initial position and the number of folding events in each simulation.
 Hence, we used the state of each simulation at the peak of its bending energy as the reference point to compare with other simulations.